AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 <img src="./TutorialImages/emptyScreen.png">

 Congrats!
 The mode is running.
 It's just not doing anything, since we didn't actually provide any code for it to execute.
-We didn't even give it any way to handle input, so we can't even get out o fit, we just need to close it down.
+We didn't even give it any way to handle input, so we can't even get out of it, we just need to close it down.
 But, it works!

 #### idf.py